Welcome to the Office of the Registrar

 Additional Registration Information

 Graduate students are not permitted to carry more than 20 units.

 Enrollment in Special Studies, Internship, and Community Involvement Program (CIP)

 Enrollment in Special Studies, CIP, and some Internships must be done in person.
 These classes may be added only upon receiving required approvals on the appropriate contract during the Registration and Add/Drop periods.
 The contract is available in the department offering the course.
 "Contract Courses" generally follow the same deadlines as add/drop however we accept them through the Petition to Add deadline date without penalty.
 If this is the only class for which you are registering, please note this at the time you submit your form

-Special Studies, CIPs and Internships received after the regular Add/Drop date (September 5 – September 19) are not guaranteed to be processed until after the registration freeze (October 6).
+Special Studies, CIPs and Internships received after the regular Add/Drop date (August 14 - September 3, 2019) are not guaranteed to be processed until after the registration freeze.